aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 Let's look at `entrypoint.sh`, a script used to initialize the container after all dependencies and packages are brought in.

-The script configures the database, creating two tables `users` and `products`
+The script configures the database, creating two tables: `users` and `products`
 ```mysql
 CREATE TABLE apexsurvive.users (
     id INTEGER PRIMARY KEY AUTO_INCREMENT,